 Shoulder to Shoulder

-Volunteer mentoring can be a powerful tool.
-It can support veterans to lead independent lives, with the confidence to identify goals, lead on their own recovery plans and take control of their lives.
-Mentoring means that they will need less support from already over-stretched mental health services, and will be able to make more informed choices about the health care they need.
+We know that volunteer mentoring can be a powerful tool.
+It can help veterans lead independent lives, with the confidence to identify goals, lead on their own recovery plans and take control of their lives.
+And it can help family members tackle isolation, signpost them to services to help and help them build supportive social networks.